The Space Race

 Overview

-The Space Race was a fierce competition between the United States and the Soviet Union to establish superiority in space exploration.
-Both nations sought to demonstrate technological prowess and claim the prestige of achieving milestones in a field once considered science fiction.
+The space race was an intense rivalry between the US and the Soviet Union to establish dominance in space exploration during the early Cold War.
+Both countries aimed to showcase technological skill and gain prestige by reaching milestones in a field once seen as science fiction.

 1440 Findings